 ADDRESSING SEXUAL CONCERNS WITH PSYCHOTHERAPY

 People often wonder how psychotherapists address sexual concerns.
 They may have misconceptions based upon the media's tendency to sensationalize what we do.
-Addressing sexual concerns with a therapist is strictly talk therapy; there is no touching during sessions.
+Addressing sexual concerns with a therapist, sex therapy, is strictly talk therapy; there is no touching during sessions.
 A great portion of the therapy includes providing clients with education and resources to help them address their challenges.
 The therapist must be a licensed mental health professional.
 What separates these therapists from traditional therapists is the additional rigorous training they receive to treat issues relating to sexuality.

 Common issues addressed include: low sexual desire, painful sex, concerns regarding past sexual trauma, concerns about sexual interests or sexual orientation, trouble with reaching orgasm, and other sexual health issues.